Box-Robotics/ros2-ouster-tools/ouster_h5/doc/h5_node.md

 h5_node
 =======

-**NOTE:** This node is currently facilitating some active performance research and analysis.
-It should not be relied upon for any production work.

 The `h5_node` is used to record data published from the Ouster driver to an HDF5 file.
 It is still under active development in terms of its public interface.